grz0zrg/wui/README.md

 <a name="dialog"></a>
 ### Dialog/Panel ###

->The dialogs can be draggable, closable, minimizable, modal, resizable (CSS3 feature) and act as panels, they also go in front of others when you move them.
+>The dialogs can be draggable, closable, minimizable, modal, resizable and act as panels, they also go in front of others when you move them.

 <br/>*Methods*: